-This Administration has noted that one of the main contributing factors leading to detentions of ships is due to failure to meet reporting obligations.
+This Administration has noted that one of the main contributing reasons to an increase in detentions worldwide is due to failure to meet reporting obligations.
 To this effect, it is important that companies review their Safety Management System (SMS) to ensure that procedures with regards to reporting are in place.
 If this is already included in the SMS, ways to enhance such procedure to ensure effective implementation are to be introduced.

-In instances were Port State Authorities identify deficiencies that had not been duly reported by the Master or where appropriate corrective action had not been initiated, port State control may be lead to believe that the ship intends to sail with such deficiencies unaddressed.
+In instances were port State Authorities identify deficiencies that had not been duly reported by the Master or where appropriate corrective action had not been initiated, port State control may be lead to believe that the ship intends to sail with such deficiencies unaddressed.
 Such situations may lead to the detention of the ship.
-Therefore, Ship owners, DPAs and Masters of Maltese ships are to ensure that:
+Ship owners, DPAs and Masters of Maltese ships are to ensure that:

-- 1 The Directorate is duly notified by e-mail of any defective and/or inoperable equipment, system, etc, on tech.tm@transport.gov.mt, preferably prior to the vessel's call at port.
-Such early notification would place the Administration in a better position to render any assistance that may be requested such as the authorization of additional time needed for proper repair or other alternative course of action deemed appropriate under the circumstances and agreed to in conjunction with the Recognized Organization. - 2 The Master and crew are to report all defective and/or inoperable equipment, system, etc., to the Owner/Company and ensure initiation of appropriate corrective action in accordance with dedicated procedures within the Safety Management System. - 3 The correct port State control section of the Port Authority is contacted and therefore Masters are encouraged to maintain a worldwide list of such contacts.
+- the Merchant Shipping Directorate as the Flag State Administration is duly notified by e-mail of any defective and/or inoperable equipment, system, etc, on tech.tm@transport.gov.mt and preferably prior to the vessel's call at port.
+Such early notification would place the Administration in a better position to render any assistance that may be requested such as the authorization of additional time needed for proper repair or other alternative course of action deemed appropriate under the circumstances and agreed to in conjunction with the Recognized Organization. - 2 the Master and crew are to report all defective and/or inoperable equipment. system, etc., to the Owner/Company and ensure initiation of appropriate corrective action in accordance with dedicated procedures within the Safety Management System. - It is of paramount importance that the correct port State control section of the Port Authority is contacted and therefore Masters are encouraged to maintain a worldwide list of such contacts.
 The list is to be maintained updated.
-Contact details may be obtained from IMO's MSC-MEPC.6 Circulars, the latest published being MSC-MEPC.6/Circ.13 of 31 December 2014. - 4 The Recognized Organization is contacted/informed immediately and arrangements for the earliest possible attendance by the Surveyor, Auditor, Inspector, as the case may require, is made as necessary.
+Contact details may be obtained from IMO's MSC-MEPC.6 Circulars, the latest published being MSC-MEPC.6/Circ.13 of 31 December 2014 - The Recognized Organization is to be contacted/informed immediately and arrangements for the earliest possible attendance by the Surveyor, Auditor, Inspector, as the case may require, is made as necessary.